hite5/Ford-Credit-Co/README.md

 # Ford-Credit-Co
 ## This is for the Ford Credit interview exercises.
-I have implemented the first exercise.
+I have implemented the first exercise (distance calculator).
 I added a .txt file that can automate answers for you.
 The .txt file should install into the same directory as the .py file, but if it does not for some reason move it to the same level in the directory.

 ### Locate the ManhattanDistance.py file inside of the Ford-Credit-Co folder and run the following command:
 > python ManhattanDistance.py